nightsel/Coding-projects/readme.md

 downloaded from https://raw.communitydragon.org/latest/cdragon/tft/en_us.json .
 The goal is to create an AI that buys correct characters from the shop with limited gold.
-In this case correct characters are defined to be the ones that give the most traits to the board.
+In this case correct characters are defined to be the ones that give the most traits to the team.
 All supportive functions are written in tft_utils.py

 A simple AI model is written in rollingAI.py.
-This AI simply buys the character that generates the most synergies for the current board without considering future boards.
+This AI simply buys the character that generates the most synergies for the current team without considering future boards.
 It is only able to buy one character per shop out of the 5 choices.

-Next AI should be able to buy multiple characters per shop, maybe even sell characters.
-And the purchase algorithm could be modified to be more complicated.
+rollingAI2.py is a more complicated version.
+It can sell buy more than 1 character from the shop and sell characters when they aren't useful for the current team.
+It also uses more complicated logic to determine which characters are the best to buy by considering the next shops, not just the current shop.